rbalsleyMSFT/IntuneScripts/ConfigurationProfileSettings/Readme.md

 These settings leverage Microsoft Connected Cache, a standalone server that can store locally Windows Updates, Microsoft store apps, Intune apps, Office updates, etc. Think of it as an Intune distribution point that stores content within your environment.
 This can greatly improve the speed at which devices are provisioned since the devices don't have to go across the WAN to find content.

-[Microsoft Connected Cache](https://learn.microsoft.com/en-us/windows/deployment/do/mcc-ent-edu-overview) (standalone) )is currently in preview.
+[Microsoft Connected Cache](https://learn.microsoft.com/en-us/windows/deployment/do/mcc-ent-edu-overview) (standalone) is currently in preview.
 [Sign up here](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR-xPBiLHqBNHo7fpJB_69upUN0s5WVMzMUpaVFVNTTg1WjNMVldHVk05Qy4u) if you're interested in getting it set up in your environment.

 If you have Configuration Manager distribution points, you can enable Connected Cache today.
+Go to your Configuration Manager console and under **Administration** select **Distribution Points**. **Right click** the **Distribution Point** you want to enable Microsoft Connected Cache on and select **Properties**.
+Check the **Enable this distribution point to be used as a Microsoft Connected Cache server** box.

 Once setup, you'll want to adjust the DO Cache Host field to either be the FQDN of the Connected Cache server you set up, or the IP address.